 Why Odemwingie wanted to move away from a club who were at the time pushing for a European place, to one destined for relegation is anyone’s guess.
 A lucrative contract funded by the wealth of riches belonging to Malaysian businessman Tony Fernandes, may have been a somewhat persuasive factor, but from start to finish the whole episode was bizarre.

 Rangers inevitably got relegated and probably would have done so even if they’d secured Peter Odemwingie on deadline day.
 Eventually finishing 14 points adrift, Redknapp would return to the Premier League with QPR a year later for the sequel, winning promotion via the Championship play-offs.

 Remarkably, Odemwingie’s stock remained relatively high.
 A string of Premier League and Championship clubs took a gamble on the Nigerian – with little success – before retiring in 2019 after a final foray in the Indonesian league.

 It’s easy to forget just how good of a player Peter Odemwingie was when he got it right: his 30 goals remains the highest total a player has scored in the Premier League for West Brom.
-And with a 2020/21 rendition of the ‘Great Escape’ looking unlikely for the perennial yo-yo side, the record will no doubt be safe for some time.
+And with a seemingly perennial yo-yo existence for the Baggies, the record will no doubt be safe for some time.